Claiming Elderly Dependent

 What Medical Expenses Can Be Written off on Taxes?

-Family caregivers often share the burden when it comes to their loved ones' medical expenses.
-If you can claim your care recipient as a dependent on your taxes, you may be able to write off some of their health care costs, too.17 Comments
+In addition to hands-on care, family caregivers often contribute financially to their loved ones’ well-being.
+If you can claim your care recipient as a dependent, you may be able to write off some of their health care costs and reduce your tax bill, too.17 Comments

 Claiming Elderly Dependent Questions